jvanstraten/fletcher_streams/README.md

 null-union = "{" , "0" , [ "," , rivers ] , "}" ;
 ```

-The union operators combine a number of child river types together into one;
+The union operators combine a number of child River types together into one;
 however, unlike tuples and bundles, only one of the child data types is valid
 at a time.
 The logical datatype equivalent for this is a union, option, or
 variant.
 Which data type is valid for each element is signified by an option ID